hybridperformancemethod/code-dojo/README.md

 ## Books
 - [Javascript: The Definitive Guide](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/).
 Other than the [MDN Docs](https://developer.mozilla.org/en-US/), this is THE comprehensive encyclopedic reference for the javascript language.
 All programming starts with the language
 - [Learning React](https://www.oreilly.com/library/view/learning-react-2nd/9781492051718/).
 Grok react concepts like the virtual dom, jsx and hooks with this learn-by-example book
-- [Programming Typescript](https://www.oreilly.com/library/view/programming-typescript/9781492037644/).Large javascript applications eventually move to typescript. this book takes a practical approach to teaching some of Typescript's unique concepts, syntax and idioms
+- [Programming Typescript](https://www.oreilly.com/library/view/programming-typescript/9781492037644/).
+Large javascript applications eventually move to typescript. this book takes a practical approach to teaching some of Typescript's unique concepts, syntax and idioms
+- [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-journey-mastery-Anniversary-dp-0135957052/dp/0135957052/ref=dp_ob_title_bk).
+Full of the kind of wisdom often only comes with alot of experiences and alot of mistakes.
+This is the kind of book that deserves a read at each phase of a career

 ## Videos
 - **Javascript Internals**